While the financial markets are collapsing . . .

 Rick Stooker

-The word about income investing is already leaking out.
-The Dot Com Bust, the accounting scandals and the current financial mess are already making many people question the wisdom of relying on capital gains price appreciation.
-More and more people are buying up dividend-paying stocks, corporate bonds, real estate investment trusts and more.
+The word about income investing is already spreading.
+Many people question the wisdom of relying on capital gains/market price appreciation.
+More and more people are snatching up dividend-paying stocks, corporate bonds, real estate investment trusts and more income investments.
 The longer you wait, the higher the price you'll have to pay for your streams of income.

 "You set me on the right path"